explosion/projects/tutorials/ner_double/README.md

 # 🪐 spaCy Project: Combining Multiple Trained NER Components

 This project shows you the different ways you can combine multiple trained NER components and their tradeoffs.
-Note that before running this project, you should run the [ner_drugs](../ner_drugs) project and install the packaged version of it.

 ## 📋 project.yml